PEXANE2/azure-docs.tr-tr/articles/azure-app-configuration/quickstart-feature-flag-dotnet.md

     Microsoft.FeatureManagement
     ```

-1. *Program.cs* açın ve aşağıdaki deyimleri ekleyin:
+1. *açık Program.cs* ve aşağıdaki ifadeleri ekleyin:

     ```csharp
     using Microsoft.Extensions.DependencyInjection;